Thedevelop3r/dice/README.md

 ## The floor

 Two dozen tables will not fit on one readable menu, so the floor is grouped the way a real one is.
-The dashboard opens four rooms, plus the idle screens, the Store, your Stats, the Casino's own books and the Rules.
+The main menu opens four rooms, plus the idle screens, the Store, your Stats, the Casino's own books, the Rules — and `[D]`, the casino's operations centre.

 ### Dice tables